nasa-gibs/onearth/src/scripts/README.md

 This script synchronizes OnEarth config files on S3 with those on a file system.
 Files on S3 will always act as the 'master' (i.e., files found on S3 that are not on the file system will be downloaded, while files found on the file system but not on S3 will be deleted).
 File modifications are not detected.
 Use --force to overwrite existing files.
-Use --checksum to determine whether existing files should be overwritten based on a mismatching checksum with S3 object.

 ```
 Usage: oe_sync_s3_configs.py [-h] [-b BUCKET] [-d DIR] [-f] [-c] [-n] [-p PREFIX]